A new Indiana child support law lowering the age of emancipation will affect current and future child support orders implemented by Indiana courts.

 For all children under age 19 at the time the law is enacted, the child or either parent must file a petition with the court requesting contributions from the parents for college expenses before age 19, or they will lose their ability to request those contributions from the parents.

 Thus, it is important for any parent with a child approaching college age to think now about how they are able to pay for college, and discuss their options with an attorney in order to plan accordingly.

 Previously, parents and children could petition the court for contribution to college expenses until the child reached age 21.
 If the parents and children cannot agree on a solution, either parent (or the child) may file a petition with the court to determine the division of post-secondary education expenses.

 Even if you do agree with the other party on how to divide college expenses, it is important to file the agreement with the court, in case either party decides to revoke their informal agreement.
 If the informal agreement is revoked, and the child is over age 19, you cannot pursue contribution to college expenses moving forward under the new law.

 In summary, the new law changes the age of emancipation to age 19 for child support orders in effect after July 1, 2012, and also requires children under age 19 to request contribution for college expenses through the court by the time they reach age 19 if they want their parents to be obligated to contribute to those expenses.
-The change in child support may be minimal on a weekly basis, but the amount saved can add up over a two-year period.
+The change in Indiana child support payments may be minimal on a weekly basis, but the amount saved can add up over a two-year period.